 Without having a strong brand in place, businesses often find it impossible to know what to say to customers or how to communicate effectively.

 Gaining clarity of your brand, by identifying your vision and values, creating your mission statement - basically what your promise is to the customer - will steer the direction and tone for the content you produce across your marketing channels.
 Your brand needs to be at the heart of your marketing strategy.

 3. It can separate you from your competitors

-Another important reason why businesses need to develop a strong brand is the opportunity it provides to develop 'brand loyalty' with customers.
-People don't typically have a relationship or connection to the specific product or service, but rather the business that provides said product.
+Another important reason why businesses need to develop a strong brand is the opportunity it provides to develop brand loyalty with customers.
+People don't typically have a relationship or connection to the specific product or service, but rather the business that provides the said product.

-Apple have created a branding strategy that focuses on the emotions and tapped into how a product or service makes the customer feel, which is what sets them apart from their competitors.
+Apple has created a branding strategy that focuses on emotions and taps into how a product or service makes the customer feel, which is what sets them apart from their competitors.